dxw/playbook/guides/office-accessibility.md

 The floors on the ground level are laminated wood.

-Very little natural light.
+Little natural light.
 The lighting is provided by white LED spotlights on ceiling and wall lights, and yellow lightbulb fixures on the ceiling.

 2 of the desks are easily adjustable for height.
 There are ergonomic chairs.